The Case For Synthetic Sentience

 Brains exist in order to support interaction with the world, through navigation made possible by muscle movements, and through communication made using sounds produced by muscles.
 Sentience starts then, with a brain that typically controls muscles that enable the organism to navigate its environment and interact with it.

-Natural brains also receive inputs-- humans have signt and sound, smell, taste, skin sensations (pressure, pain and temperature), internal sensations such as proprioception (flexion and extension of limbs, and sensing of the contraction of muscle groups), pain, pressure, temperature and vestibular (detection of up/dow, left/right, and forward/backward motion.)
+Natural brains also receive inputs-- humans have sight and sound, smell, taste, skin sensations (pressure, pain and temperature), internal sensations such as proprioception (flexion and extension of limbs, and sensing of the contraction of muscle groups), pain, pressure, temperature and vestibular (detection of up/dow, left/right, and forward/backward motion.)
 Fish have a lateral line that senses electric field disturbances to detect nervous system activities of other nearby animals.

 Fundamentally, brains enable the organism to move and affect the environment, which causes the set of sensory signals being received by the same brain to change.
 This closed loop allows the brain to respond, change, and model the environment and the changes it makes by changing itself with synaptic plasticity.
 We hypothesize that this feedback loop is the mechanism that enables sentience and corresponding visible behavior to arise.
 Give a baby a floor and enough time, and the baby will learn to roll over, sit up, crawl, and eventually walk.